Shantanu: Brahma's curse and the birth of Shantanu

 In his previous birth, there was a powerful king of the Ikshvaku dynasty named Mahabhisha.
 He possessed many virtuous qualities, and after performing a thousand Ashvamedha Yagnas and a hundred Rajasuya Yagnas (to qualify as emperor), he had attained heaven after his death.
-Once he got an opportunity to visit the court of Brahma where all the Devas and the Ganga were also present.
+Once, he got an opportunity to visit the court of Brahma where all the Devas and Ganga were also present.
 While the celestials were worshipping Brahma, a wind blew and displaced Ganga's clothes revealing her body.
-Everybody present there bent their heads except Mahabhisha who kept gazing at her.
-Upon seeing this act, Brahma lost his temper and cursed him to be born a mortal.
-Ganga who also relished the mortal act was cursed to be born as human and come back only after breaking Mahabhisha's heart.
+Everybody present there lowered their gaze except Mahabhisha who kept gazing at her.
+Upon seeing this, Brahma lost his temper and cursed him to be born a mortal.
+Ganga who also relished the impious act was cursed to be born as human and come back only after breaking Mahabhisha's heart.
 Mahabhisha then requested Brahma that he, Mahabhisha, be born as the son of Kuru king Pratipa and his wish was granted by Brahma.

-The Kuru king Pratipa was once meditating.
-At that time Ganga took the form of a beautiful woman, approached the king and sat on his right thigh.
-When he asked her what she wanted, Ganga requested him to become her husband.
+When the Pratipa was once meditating, Ganga took the form of a beautiful woman, approached the king and sat on his right thigh.
+When he asked her what she desired, Ganga requested him to become her husband.
 Pratipa however refused since he had taken a vow not to lust for anybody, and also that she had sat on his right thigh and according to traditions a man's right thigh was for his daughter or daughter-in-law while the left thigh was for his wife.
 He then proposed that she marry his son, to which she agreed.

 A child was born to Pratipa and his wife Sunanda in their old age.
 He was named Shantanu because when he was born his father had controlled his passions by ascetic penances.
 Pratipa then installed Shantanu as king of Hastinapura and retired into the woods to perform penances.
-Bahlika who was elder than Shantanu also gave permission to him for becoming the king of Hastinapura.
+Bahlika, who was elder than Shantanu, also gave his assent to Shantanu for becoming the king of Hastinapura.